Guy Smith: Founder of the Gun Facts Project

 01:21:04.75 – Brian David Crane

-Yeah, you want to talk about those sensitive places because the gun free zones are a point of contention for both sides and in this debate right? like some argue.
-Well.
-1 argent is we need more gun-free zones that should be expanded.
+Yeah, you want to talk about those sensitive places?
+Because the gun free zones are a point of contention for both sides and in this debate right? like some argue.
+Well, one argument is we need more gun-free zones that should be expanded.
 The problem is there are too many places where people can carry weapons.
-The other argument is there’s actually not enough places and the places that they need to be based on demonstrated history are places like schools.
-Churches I don’t know post offices places that are let’s say politically sensitive and not necessarily ah sensitive in the way that a courthouse is as you described it because they’re in conflict.
+The other argument is there’s actually not enough places and the places that they need to be based on demonstrated history are places like schools, churches, I don’t know, post offices places, that are let’s say politically sensitive and not necessarily sensitive in the way that a courthouse is as you described it because they’re in conflict.

-Yeah, , let’s look at this from the data side. , while there.
-There’s 2 things that people worry about with people carrying in public gun accidents and homicides. using Texas.
+Yeah, let’s look at this from the data side, while there’s 2 things that people worry about with people carrying in public gun accidents and homicides. using Texas.

 01:22:02.96 – Brian David Crane